Albers School of Business and Economics has a reputation as one of the premier business schools in the Northwest.

 Albers's location offers quick and easy access to the business community in the Seattle area.
 In just a few minutes you can be in the center of the city, taking in culture and interacting with business and community leaders.

 Some of the nation’s largest companies are headquartered in the Seattle area, including PACCAR, Amazon, Expeditors International, Weyerhaeuser, REI, Starbucks, Costco Wholesale, Microsoft, McKinstry Co., and The Cobalt Group.
 In addition, there are a multitude of mid-sized and startup firms, making the Seattle job market a great place to gain experience and get started.
-In fact, Seattle is ranked #5 in the country for best places to find a job.

 The first business degrees were granted by Seattle College in 1937 and in 1947 the School of Commerce and Finance was established.
 The undergraduate degree program was accredited by the American Assembly of Collegiate Schools of Business (AACSB) in 1965.
 The MBA program began in 1967 and, one year later, the name of the school was changed to the School of Business.